liferay/liferay-docs/userGuide/en/chapters/03-web-content-management.markdown

 You've just been assigned the task to build a web site for a an innovative new social networking site called Nose-ster.
 You've decided to take advantage of Liferay Portal and its rapid deployment features as well as its ability to get a fully functional, content-rich web site with integrated social features up and running in little time.

-We'll walk through the creation of Nose-ster's web site, starting by creating some simple content using Liferay's built-in WYSIWYG editor and then publishing it.
+We'll walk through the creation of Nose-ster's web site, starting by creating and publishing some simple content using Liferay's built-in WYSIWYG editor.
 We'll then take advantage of Liferay's robust structure editor.
 We'll use templates to display the content and then explore some of the advanced publishing features such as the built-in workflow and Asset Publisher.

-### Simple Content Creation
+### Creating content the simple way

 As we've stated above, content is the reason web sites exist.
 Liferay Portal has made it easier than ever to get content published to your site.
 Because Liferay Portal is so flexible, you can use basic authoring tools right away or take advantage of the more advanced features.
 It's adaptable to your needs.

 We'll begin by creating simple content using Liferay's WYSIWYG Editor and then we'll publish it to the home page of Nose-ster's web site.
 This a fast and straightforward process that demonstrates how easy it is to create and publish content onto your Liferay Portal.
 So let's get familiar with the Web Content section of the control panel so we can create and publish our first pieces of content.

-#### Web Content Section of the Control Panel

 ![Figure 4.8: Choosing a Site in the Content Section](../../images/04-web-content-context-dropdown.png)

-When you manage web content from the control panel, you have the ability to select the location where you will be adding or editing the content.
-For instance, you can add content that will be available to a specific site, or globally across the portal.
-The Content section of the control panel displays the name of the site where you are currently working as its heading.
-You can change where you're working using the drop down attached to the heading.
+When you manage web content from the control panel, you can select the location where the content resides.
+For instance, you can add content that's available to a specific site or globally across the portal.
+The Content section of the control panel displays as its heading the name of the site you're currently working on.
+This heading is clickable: you can change where you're working by using the drop down attached to the heading.
 We will add our first piece of content to the *Nose-ster* site, which we defined earlier in the chapter as the default site.

 ##### Rich, WYSIWYG Editing

 Once you have the Nose-ster site selected, click on the *Web Content* link in the control panel.
 Next, click the *Add* button under the *Web Content* tab.
-This is a highly customizable form that is asking for a title and it contains a powerful WYSIWYG editor.
-From here we can add images and links, change fonts, italicize, increase font size and more.
-We will cover the other features such as structures, templates, and content scheduling later in this chapter.
+This is a highly customizable form that by default has two fields: a title and a powerful WYSIWYG editor.
+We could customize this form to contain whatever fields our content needs, but let's keep things simple for now.
+We'll cover more advanced features such as structures, templates, and content scheduling later in this chapter.

 For now, type the words *Welcome to Nose-ster* in the *Name* field.
 Notice that content can be localized in whatever language you want.
 If you click the *localize* check box, two select boxes appear which allow you to pick the language you're working in and the language that is the default.
 You can enter translations of your content for any language in the list.
 The screenshot below shows this interface but for now, we won't be using it, so you can leave it unchecked.
 In the content field, add a short sentence announcing that the web site is up and running.

 ![Figure 4.9: The Web Content Editor](../../images/04-web-content-wysiwyg.png)

-##### Images, Fonts, Links, and More

 Getting a new web site up and running is an exciting step for anyone, whether it is a large corporation or a small non-profit charity.
 To celebrate this momentous achievement at Nose-ster, let's give our announcement some of the pomp and circumstance we think it deserves!

-Using the editor, select all of the current text, and then change the style to Heading 1 and the color to dark blue.
+Using the editor, select all the text and then change the style to Heading 1 and the color to dark blue.

 You could insert an image here as well as more text with a different style, as demonstrated in the screenshot below.
-You can also bullets, numbering, links to another site, or custom images.
+You can also add bullets, numbering, links to another site, or custom images.
 You can even add an emoticon.
 Let's add a smiley face at the end of our announcement.

 ![Figure 4.10: Customizing Content](../../images/04-web-content-example2.png)

 The WYSIWYG editor is a flexible tool that gives you the ability to add text, images, tables, links, and more.
 Additionally, you can modify the display to match the purpose of the content.
-Plus it's integrated with the rest of Liferay Portal: for example, when you upload an image to be added to a page, that image can be viewed and manipulated in the Image Gallery portlet.
+Plus it's integrated with the rest of Liferay Portal: for example, when you upload an image to be added to a page, that image can be viewed and manipulated in the Documents and Media portlet.

 If you're HTML savvy, Liferay WCM doesn't leave you out in the cold.
 You can click the *Source* button and write your own HTML if you wish.

 ##### Assigning Permissions

-You can determine who will and who won't see your content.
-By default, the content is viewable by Anyone (Guest Role).
+Permissions in Liferay WCM work the same way they do everywhere else in Liferay.
+By default, content is viewable by Anyone (Guest Role).
 You can limit viewable permissions by selecting any Role from the drop-down or in the list.
 Additionally, Liferay Portal provides the ability to customize permissions in more detail.
 Select the *More Options* link next to the drop down button, and you'll find the different activities you can grant or deny to your web content.

 ![Figure 4.11: Permissions for Web Content](../../images/04-web-content-content-permissions.png)

 For this piece of web content, we don't need to change anything.
 After you're finished with permissions, click *Save*.
-This will save the content in draft form.
+This saves the content in draft form.
 Once you're satisfied with the your changes, select *Publish*.
 This makes the content available for display, but we still have some work to do to enable users to see it.
 In Liferay WCM, all content resides in a container, which is one of two portlets: Web Content Display or Web Content List.
 By far the most frequently used is the *Web Content Display* portlet.
 So let's go back to the page where we want the content displayed and add the Web Content Display portlet (in this case, the Welcome page).

 #### Publishing Content with the Web Content Display Portlet

 Now that we've created and published our first piece of web content for Nose-ster, it's time to display it.
-First, we'll need to add the *Web Content Display* portlet to our Welcome page.
-Do this by selecting *Add &rarr; Web Content Display* from the dockbar.
+First, add the *Web Content Display* portlet to our Welcome page, by selecting *Add &rarr; Web Content Display* from the Dockbar.

 ![Figure 4.11: Adding the Web Content Display Portlet](../../images/portal-admin-ch4_html_m5a656d59.jpg)

 Once the portlet appears, drag it to the position on the page where you want your content to appear.
-You can use the Web Content Display portlet to lay out the content on your pages any way you like.
-You can have as many Web Content Display portlets on a page as you need.
+You can have as many Web Content Display portlets on a page as you need, which gives you the power to lay out your content exactly the way you want it.

-##### Publishing Existing Content

 To add existing web content, select the *gear* icon on the lower left of the portlet.
 You will see the message *Please select a web content from the list below*.
 You have several options here.

 Naturally, if your content appears in the list, you can simply select it.
-If there were lots of published content available, you could search for the content by name, ID, type, version, content, and site (click the *Advanced* link to see all the options).
+If there is lots of published content available, you could search for the content by name, ID, type, version, content, and site (click the *Advanced* link to see all the options).
 You can also show the available locales for your content.
 If you're working on the page for a particular language, you can select the translation of your content that goes with your locale.

 ![Figure 4.12: Publishing web content is a snap.
 At a minimum, you only have to select the content you wish to publish.
 You can also enable lots of optional features to let your users interact with your content.](../../images/04-web-content-choosing-web-content.png)

-If you have enabled OpenOffice.org integration with your portal, you can also enable the document conversion.
+If you have enabled OpenOffice.org integration with your portal, you can also enable document conversion for your content.
 This gives your users the ability to download your content in their format of choice.
 This is especially handy if you are running a research or academically oriented site; users can very quickly download PDFs of your content for their research projects.

 Note that you also have other options, such as enabling a Print button, enabling ratings so that users can rate the content, enabling comments, and enabling ratings on comments.